 - Demands immediate payment

-The SSA may also send you letters in the mail, but such letters will have a heading that includes the agency name, the name of the Social Security program, and the type of notice.
+The Social Security Administration may also send you letters in the mail, but such letters will have a heading that includes the agency name, the name of the Social Security program, and the type of notice.
 The letter will also tell you how to contact them, and you can double-check that information at the official Social Security Administration website.

-What To Do If You Fall for a Social Security Scam
+What To Do If You Fall for Social Security Scams

-If you fall for this type of scam, here are the steps you should take:
+If you fall for a Social Security scam, here are the steps you should take:

 - If you have given financial information on a web form or over the phone, you need to:

 - Have the institution shut down your card(s) or your account